danielsaidi/website_danielsaidi/_posts/2018/2018-12-27-alamofire-objectmapper.md

 you can use and extend your model, model collections etc. so using structs where applicable is something that I really recommend.
 * I no longer use model protocols.
-I instead use api-specific model structs that can be used to create domain-specific models, using a `convert()` function.
-This removes a lot of fiddling to make the api mapping work while still conforming to a model protocol (e.g. having a private property for mapping and a public one to conform to the protocol).
+I instead use api-specific model structs that can be converted to domain-specific models.
+This removes much fiddling needed to make the api mapping work while still conforming to a model protocol.
-* The Swift 4.2 demo app does not include Realm and the offline support layer.
-I think it's better to focus on Alamofire and keep Realm out of the discussions.
-I may add offline support later on, using some `Codable` logic instead of Realm.
-* The Swift 4.2 demo app has much more comments in the code, to guide developers and explain what the various parts do.
+* The Swift 4.2 demo app has much more comments, to guide developers and explain what the various parts do.
+The code is also a lot better ;)

 ## Video